zmkfirmware/zmk/docs/docs/keymaps/behaviors/leader-key.md

 #### `timeout-ms`

 Defines the amount of time to wait to trigger a completed leader sequence.
-Defaults to 200ms.
+Defaults to no timeout and will wait indefinitely.

 To change the timeout term, you can update the existing behavior: